loganbaezmelo-dot/VAII/README.md

 To run this application locally, you must supply and configure the following API keys within `script.js`:

 1.  **Firebase Config:** Initialize your project with your specific `apiKey`, `authDomain`, and `projectId`.
-2.  **Google Maps API Key:** Required for spatial rendering and the Local Food Concierge (ensure `&libraries=places` is appended to the script tag in `index.html`).
+2.  **Google Maps API Key:** Required for spatial rendering and the Local Food Concierge.
+Ensure `&libraries=places` is appended to the Google Maps script tag in `index.html`.
 3.  **Google Cloud / Gemini API Key:** Required for both the Vision Engine and the Gemini Ecosystem fallback tree.
 4.  **YouTube Data API Key:** Required for live subscriber tracking.
+5.  **OMDB API Key:** Required for fetching cinematic media endpoints.
+6.  **GNews API Key:** Required for the live news aggregator widget.

-*Note: Ensure your API keys are restricted via the Google Cloud Console to your specific authorized domains to prevent quota theft.*
+*Note: Ensure your API keys are restricted via the Google Cloud Console or their respective dashboards to your specific authorized domains to prevent quota theft.*

 ---